SikGek/ECE_16_group/Python/Lab_6_Park/README.md

 Challenge 3:

 In this challenge, instead of using a photodetector on the MCU, we used a normal webcam in order to measure heartbeat.
 By put our finger right up against the camera and shining a light on it, the camera sees the change in the amount of red, or blood, in our fingertips everytime our heart beats and we can take the average of that frame to put into our data to measure heartbeat.
+In my graph, we can see 22 beats in 16 seconds, which is about 1.4 beats per second or 84 beats per minutes.
+Sampling rate should be about 50 hz, or 50 samples every second and the sampling rate seems to be pretty consistent.

 In this gif, I showed the basics of opencv: